-- Town landfill and Bartlett gravel pit area.
+Town landfill and Bartlett gravel pit area.
 A cluster of pits lies in the triangle bounded by Branch Brook Road, Route 112, and Hubbard Hill Road.
 This area is important both as a source of sand and gravel for the Halifax Highway Department and as the former landfill site.
-It also contains the privately owned Bartlett gravel pit. - Rowan Gravel Products area.
-Two pits at the end of Aldrich Road about 4,000 feet southwest of the junction of Fowler Road and Route 112. - Harrisville area.
-Six pits in all, the three to the north of the Green River between Moss Hollow Road and Thurber Road being the most important. - North River Sand and Gravel area.
-Located in southern Halifax off of Route 112, on the west side of the East Branch of the North River.
+It also contains the privately owned Bartlett gravel pit.

+Rowan Gravel Products area.
+Two pits at the end of Aldrich Road about 4,000 feet southwest of the junction of Fowler Road and Route 112.

+Harrisville area.
+Five pits in all, the two to the north of the Green River between Moss Hollow Road and Thurber Road being the most important.